gtortone/xilinx_version_ip/README.md

 that start automatically when the synthesis is started in vivado.
 Then these generics are passed to a block connected to the processor bus and read back via a command in baremetal or Linux.

+This driver will instantiate four read-only attributes in the sysfs and these files can be used to retrieve the values.

+The device entry is created under ```/sys/bus/platform/devices/``` .
+The name is taken from the device tree entry (and therefore also contains the address).

+The attribute files can be read from there in order to obtain the values.